pages-themes/minimal/pages/guidelines/formalisation.md

 The use of quotation marks allows to search for exact phrases when needed, for example:

 "asthma mechanisms" OR "mechanisms of asthma"

+#### Search to confirm a connection or find a specific detail

+Often the objective is not to systematically review for all relevant papers but to find out about a specific connection or a specific detail.
+For example, to find what site is phosphorylated during protein activation, it is enough to find a small number of publications with the required information.

+#### Search for related articles

 After finding a good paper, a useful tactic is to explore related publication by finding at the bottomm of the page the "Similar articles" section and then clicking "See all similar articles".